TomasLiutvinas/LivingRoomRacing/README.md

 If A3 and A4 are both entered  a countdown to the race will start.

+DNF - Adds did not set a lap time during the race.

+DNS - Did not attend the race.

 There is live race-result mode, but I don't remember how to enable it at the moment.

 # Setup